 STRAT’s SkyJump: Among the most popular thrill rides in Las Vegas, STRAT’s SkyJump gives you the opportunity to jump from their SkyPod 829 feet above the Strip below.

 While you’ll hit speeds of over 40 mph on the way down, SkyJump slows you just in time to make a graceful landing.
-SkyJump pricing starts at about $130 but you can take the leap for a little less via this deal on Groupon.
+SkyJump pricing starts at about $130 and can be booked in advance for a few bucks less with Vegas.com.

 Strat’s Rooftop Rides: STRAT’s SkyPod also offers 3 thrill rides atop the tower that are guaranteed to bring your fear of heights to the forefront of your mind.